- Home

 Another key service that St Martin in the Fields provides through their Vicar’s Relief Fund is helping people find temporary accommodation.
 But with hostel spaces and other similar housing options being limited and record high numbers of homeless households, this is becoming more of a challenge.

-Lots of the organisations providing temporary accommodation are charities that can’t maintain the running costs that come with housing such a high number of people – with many having to reduce their services and a result of living pressures.
+Lots of the organisations providing temporary accommodation are charities that can’t maintain the running costs that come with housing such a high number of people – with many having to reduce their services as a result of living pressures.

-One frontline worker in Vale and Cardiff said, “I have been doing this job for 16 years and I would say the last 5 years I noticed a change in trying to find suitable accommodation.
+One frontline worker in Vale and Cardiff said, “I’ve been doing this job for 16 years and I would say the last 5 years I noticed a change in trying to find suitable accommodation.
 More recently it is near impossible to find any suitable accommodation for people.
 Private rents are too expensive or they don’t take [housing benefit].”

 It’s these reasons, especially, that highlight how valuable the funds raised by homeless charities are.
 It’s essentially kindness that helps to keep a roof above people’s heads; and there are still plenty of people that the charity’s are yet to reach with the limited resources that they have.